The Canadian Space Agency says president Steve MacLean is stepping down.

 © Elizabeth Howell

-The event unveiling the Com Dev-manufactured component attracted several senior space officials, who donned protective clothing to view the sensor.
-From left, Canadian Space Agency president Steve MacLean, Industry Minister Christian Paradis and René Doyon, a researcher at Université de Montréal.
+Outgoing Canadian Space Agency president Steve MacLean, with Industry Minister Christian Paradis, centre, and René Doyon, a researcher at Université de Montréal, in 2012.

 MacLean has announced plans to leave on Feb.
 1 to assume a position in a new venture to be created by Mike Lazaridis, the former CEO and co-founder of Research In Motion.

 "During his tenure as president, he was devoted as an accomplished physicist, astronaut and administrator to advancing the Canadian Space Program," the agency said of MacLean in a statement.